ctcl-bregis/ctclsite-content/README.md

 # ctclsite-config
-This directory is for content and configuration files to be used with ctclsite-rust.
+This directory is for content and configuration files to generate the website with StaticSite

 Recommended StaticSite command:
 `python3 build.py --minify-html --minify-css --thumb ctclsite-config <output directory>`